savinduekanayake/PopCritic/README.md

 PopCritic is a movie review website which is focussed on various aspects of films and help people find the best film to watch next.

 * This is a modified version of the original website.
+This modified version is published at [popcritic-modified.herokuapp.com](https://popcritic-modified.herokuapp.com/)

-Which is available at [popcritic.web.app](https://popcritic.web.app)
+* The original website is available at [popcritic.web.app](https://popcritic.web.app)

-## Overview
+## Overview of ORIGINAL Website

 ![PopCritic Desktop](https://raw.githubusercontent.com/theabbie/PopCritic/master/Images/desktop.JPG)